((Watch the video - https://www.youtube.com/watch?v=ImHoNQ0kMaY)

 Wittenborg’s research centre recently got a huge boost by securing a stake in the EU-funded GREAT-project (Growing Renewable Energy Applications and Technologies) which aims to encourage communities as well as small to medium size enterprises (SME’s) to develop technological solutions for Smart Grid, Renewable Energy and Distributive Generation.
 It also promotes research and develop policy issues for regulatory authorities and provide structured co-operation opportunities between SMEs, research institutes and technology developers.

-In this project, Wittenborg University is developing economic tools to inform and encourage SME’s to get further engaged in the use of green energy, stimulating investment in human capital, essential for the regional and national economy.
+In this project, WUAS is developing economic tools to inform and encourage SME’s to get further engaged in the use of green energy, stimulating investment in human capital, essential for the regional and national economy.

 by Anesca Smith